SayantanKumar/Python-Iris-Neural-Net-Classification/README.md

 # Iris-NN
 A simple program to classify the 3 flowers using a Neural Network with supervised learning using data from the Iris Dataset.

-This is my first machine learning program so feel free to improve, and I'll love some constructive criticism
+This is my first machine learning program so feel free to improve the code, and an explanation to what you did and why would be very welcome too!

-There will be an Jupyter Notebook as well as a plain python file here.
+There is both a Jupyter Notebook as well as a plain .py file from the notebook so that isn't formatted very well.